pkey/blog/content/blog/lessons-from-kobe/index.md

 It's crazy to think that it has been exactly one year since the death of Kobe Bryant.

 Even though I was on a camp LeBron when these two were considered to be the rivals, I could not argue that Kobe was a phenomenal figure in and out of the court.
-I would watch each and every of his video, trying to mimic his moves and never skipping to shout "Kobe!" before hitting a jump shot.
-Basketball played a big part in building my character on so did Kobe.
+I would watch each and every of his video, trying to mimic his moves and never skipping to shout "Kobe!" before taking a jump shot.
+Basketball played a big part in building my character and so did Kobe.

 Here are what he taught me about success: